No obligations, just the facts, make an informed choice

 If you qualify for an unsecured business loan with a lender, you can use the finance for anything related to your business.
-Here are just some of the ways you could use the funds:

-You'll also want to consider how repayments will align with how you plan to use your funds:
+You'll also want to consider how repayments will align with how you plan to use your funds.

 Typically, repayments will be daily or weekly to fit in better with your business cash flow.
 According to data provided by Prospa, 33 per cent of businesses make daily repayments, and the remaining 67 per cent opt for weekly repayments.